fleetdm/fleet/handbook/product-design/README.md

 Engineering Managers estimate user stories.
 They are responsible for delivering planned work in the current sprint (0-3 weeks) while quickly getting user stories estimated for the next sprint (3-6 weeks).
 Only work that is slated to be released into the hands of users within ≤six weeks will be estimated.
 Estimation is run by each group's Engineering Manager and occurs on the [drafting board](https://app.zenhub.com/workspaces/-product-backlog-coming-soon-6192dd66ea2562000faea25c/board).

-### Rank features before release

-These measures exist to keep all contributors (including other departments besides engineering and product) up to date with improvements and changes to the Fleet product.
-This helps folks plan and communicate with customers and users more effectively.

-After the kickoff of a product sprint, the demand and product teams decide which improvements are most important to highlight in this release, whether that's through social media "drumbeat" tweets, collaboration with partners, or emphasized [content blocks](https://about.gitlab.com/handbook/marketing/blog/release-posts/#3rd-to-10th) within the release blog post.

-When an improvement gets scheduled for release, the Head of Product sets its "echelon" to determine the emphasis the company will place on it.
-This leveling is based on the improvement's desirability and timeliness, and will affect demand effort for the feature.

-- **Echelon 1: A major product feature announcement.** The most important release types, these require a specific and custom demand package.
-Usually including an individual blog post, a demo video and potentially a press release or official product demand launch.
-There is a maximum of one _echelon 1_ product announcement per release sprint.
-- **Echelon 2: A highlighted feature in the release notes.** This product feature will be highlighted at the top of the Sprint Release blog post.
-Depending on the feature specifics this will include: a 1-2 paragraph write-up of the feature, a demo video (if applicable) and a link to the docs.
-Ideally there would be no more than three _echelon 2_ features in a release post, otherwise the top features will be crowded.
-- **Echelon 3: A notable feature to mention in the [changelog](https://github.com/fleetdm/fleet/blob/main/CHANGELOG.md)**.
-Most product improvements fit into this echelon.
-This includes 1-2 sentences in the changelog and [release blog post](https://fleetdm.com/releases).

-### Create release issue

-Before each release, the Head of Product [creates a "Release" issue](https://github.com/fleetdm/confidential/issues/new/choose), which includes a list of all improvements included in the upcoming release.
-Each improvement links to the relevant bug or user story issue on GitHub so it is easy to read the related discussion and history.

-The product team is responsible for providing the demand team with the necessary information for writing the release blog post.
-Every three weeks after the sprint is kicked off, the product team meets with the relevant demand team members to go over the features for that sprint and recommend items to highlight as _echelon 2_ features and provide relevant context for other features to help demand decide which features to highlight.

 ### Consider a feature eligible to be flagged

 At Fleet, features are placed behind feature flags if the changes could affect Fleet's availability of existing functionalities.
 The following highlights should be considered when deciding if we should leverage feature flags: